|Volume No. 1 Issue No. 28 - Friday, September 13, 2002

-Born in Roseau, Dominica in 1918, and named Vivian Edward George Dalrymple, he was educated at the Dominica Grammar School.
+Born in Roseau, Dominica on 23rd May 1918, and named Vivian Edward George Dalrymple, he was educated at the Dominica Grammar School.
 An outstanding athlete,

 he represented the National teams in cricket and football.
 During World War II, he left Dominica for England to join the Royal Air Force.
 He became a flight lieutenant and a pilot in Bomber Command flying sorties over Europe during World War II; and stayed on after

 demobilization until the mid- sixties.